philfung/philfung/README.md

 - early engineer at Meta, focussing on infra, mobile apps and growth.
-- founder at Kit.com (at-home blood testing, acquired by Roman) and co-founder at Operator (AI chatbot, acquired by Shoppo, Apple IOS app of the month)
+- founder of Kit (at-home blood testing, acquired by Roman) and co-founder of Operator (early well-known AI chatbot, Apple IOS App of the month in Nov 2015)
-- interested in engineering, robotics, and AI.
+- building new stuff in robotics and AI.
 <!---
 philfung/philfung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.